Tim Samaras: Career

 Samaras and his team logged over 35000 mi of driving during the two peak months of tornado season each year.
 When asked, Samaras said that the most dangerous part about following tornadoes is not the actual storms themselves, but rather the road hazards encountered along the way.
 In total, he tracked down more than 125 tornadoes during his career.
 His colleagues considered him to be one of the most careful chasers in the business.

 Beginning in 1998, Samaras founded and co-produced (with Roger Hill) the National Storm Chasers Convention, an annual event held near Denver and attended by hundreds of chasers from around the world.
-Samaras's widow, Kathy, revealed in her first news interview since his death that she will continue ChaserCon, which consistently attracts luminary scientists and chasers as speakers.
+Samaras' widow, Kathy, revealed in her first news interview after his death that she would continue ChaserCon, which consistently attracts luminary scientists and chasers as speakers.
 In 2005, he was named an "Emerging Explorer" by the National Geographic Society.
 From 2009 until the show's cancellation in 2012, Samaras was a featured personality on the Discovery Channel's Storm Chasers.
-He also worked for Boeing, doing field testing on hail-resistant skins for aircraft, and for the federal government during his career.
+During his career he also worked for Boeing, doing field testing on hail-resistant skins for aircraft, and for the federal government.
 According to Eileen O'Neill, president of the Discovery networks, Samaras' work was directly responsible for increased warning times ahead of tornadoes.

 Samaras coauthored, along with Stefan Bechtel and Greg Forbes, Tornado Hunter: Getting Inside the Most Violent Storms on Earth (ISBN 978-1426203022), in 2009.
-Samaras authored or coauthored around one dozen scientific papers.
+Samaras authored or coauthored around a dozen scientific papers.
 He also contributed to Storm Track magazine.
 He appeared in major pieces in National Geographic in April 2004, June 2005, August 2012, and November 2013.
 He was also widely interviewed by news stations, newspapers, and magazines and appeared in documentaries.